Last visit: July 15, 2023

 As part of the renovations, Cubs ownership has built a hotel and restaurant space cross the street from the marquee, and populated it with some big names in Chicago’s casual dining scene.
 Big Star, Smoke Daddy and Westown Bakery & Tap all opened locations just outside Wrigley along with an oyster bar.
 Whether these places have the staying power of some of the classic establishments of the neighborhood remain to be seen.
 But it’s hard to beat their location.

 There are over 50 other establishments in Wrigleyville, and most are hopping on game days.
 If you don’t like the vibe in one, you can always find another.
 They’re busy pre-game, post-game and sometimes, during games.
-I have personally visited: Cubby Bear, Sluggers, Murphy’s Bleachers, Do-Rite Donuts (home to a great hot chicken sandwich), Sheffield’s, Casey Moran’s, Nisei Lounge, GMan, Bernie’s, Rizzo’s Bar & Inn, Sheffield’s, Guthrie’s Tavern, Irish Oak, Merkle’s, Vines on Clark, Lucky Dorr, Sports Corner, The Full Shilling, Deuce’s and the Diamond Club, Lucky’s, Old Crow Smokehouse, Yak-Zies, John Barleycorn, HVAC, Dark Horse, Moe’s Cantina, Stretch, and the Brickhouse Tavern… and those are just the ones that were still there in 2019.
+Of the bars still around, I have personally visited: Cubby Bear, Sluggers, Murphy’s Bleachers, Do-Rite Donuts (home to a great hot chicken sandwich), Sheffield’s, Happy Camper, Nisei Lounge, GMan, Bernie’s, Rizzo’s Bar & Inn, Sheffield’s, Guthrie’s Tavern, Merkle’s, Vines on Clark, Lucky Dorr, Sports Corner, The Full Shilling, Bamboo, Lucky’s, Old Crow Smokehouse, Yak-Zies, HVAC, Moe’s Cantina, Save Ferris, and the Brickhouse Tavern.
+Some are dives, some are a little more swish, but all welcome baseball fans on game days.

 You don’t really need a plan.
 Head up or down Clark, and you’ll find something that suits your fancy.

 Ooof.
 My happy place costs a lot of money.
 Tickets are dynamically priced and can be OK (like for an early season weekday day game against the Marlins), or Yankee-esque (like for a summer Saturday game against the Cardinals when even the “get in” price is high).
-Secondary market may or may not help given the place sells at 90% capacity and demand will remain high so long as the team is in contention.
+Secondary market may help when the team is down, but not when the team is in contention and the place is 90%+ full.
 Parking also is expensive.
 Concessions, beer and merchandise are pretty standard.

 If you’re staying in town, take the L. The Red Line Addison stop is literally at the park’s door stop.
 With an aisle seat on the first base side, I can be on the train after the game in about as much time as it takes to raise the W or L flag.